Adarsh-Shendage/Blood_Bank_Project/README.md

-Author : Shendage Adarsh
+Author : Shendage Adarsh</br></br>
-When any one run my project that time Admin login detail: Username : admin
+If someone wants to try running my project,then he needs admin logins,these are the his logins</br>
+Username: admin</br>
 password: admin